Clergy and Staff

 fralex@stbarnabasbv.org

-Father Alex (he/him) is passionate about creating a place where those who feel left out elsewhere can find a community to embrace them and unapologetically proclaim God’s boundless love for all people.
+Father Alex (he/him) is passionate about building community and unapologetically proclaiming God’s boundless love for all people.

 A native of Northeast Ohio, Fr.
 Alex has a Bachelor of Arts in History from The Ohio State University (where he dotted the “i” in Script Ohio) and a Master of Divinity from The General Theological Seminary of the Episcopal Church in New York City.
 In seminary, he served internships at the Church of the Ascension, Greenwich Village, NYC, and at the American Cathedral in Paris.

 After graduation from seminary in 2013, Fr.
 Alex was ordained deacon, then priest in the Diocese of Southern Ohio.
-He spent five years as Associate Priest at St. Timothy's Episcopal Church in Cincinnati where he oversaw liturgy, pastoral care, and youth programs before being called to St. Barnabas in 2018.
-He currently serves as president of the Standing Committee of the Diocese of Ohio, one of our governing bodies and the Bishop’s council of advice.
+He spent five years as Associate Priest at St. Timothy's Episcopal Church in Cincinnati before being called to St. Barnabas in 2018.

 Fr.
 Alex is frequently in his office on weekdays, but he enjoys visiting people and being out in the community so he does not keep regular office hours.
 He can always be contacted at the email address listed above to schedule an appointment.